Aman-pr/Alpha-batch/Readme.md

-The course of alpha batch of DAS with java
+The Alpha batch course of DAS with java